whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Custom-Crypter.md

 #### Theory
 During the length of this post, the encryption schema employed will be [DES3](https://en.wikipedia.org/wiki/Triple_DES).
 Moreover, the language implemented shall be Python, with the use of the library pycrypto.
 In addition, I have decided to combine both the encrypter and decrypter in the same file, as a form of exercise.
-Moreover, the script does not hardcode the private key, IV key nor shellcode!
+Even more so, the script does not hardcode the private key, IV key nor shellcode!
 Making it quite dynamic.

 ##### The Crypter